ericmdantas/goliv/README.md

 ## Disclaimer

-This is a work in progress, most of the features are still missing.
-So, this is still not complete port of [aliv](https://github.com/ericmdantas/aliv) yet.
+This is a work in progress.
+Most of the features are still missing, so, this is still not complete port of [aliv](https://github.com/ericmdantas/aliv) yet.

 If you want to help the development, you can clone the repo and run: